-Born in Persia (now Iran) and brought up in Southern Rhodesia (now Zimbabwe), Lessing has spent most of her adult life in London, with frequent visits to the U.S. for readings and book tours.
-Though she herself fiercely resists all labels, several have been attached to her over a long career: social activist ("Movements get taken over by the hysterics," she once said), communist ("The whole thing turned out to be a dream"), feminist ("We don't seem to go in very much for self-criticism"), and mystic ("I'm so afraid of religion: its capacity for murder is terrifying").
+Born in Persia (now Iran) and brought up in Southern Rhodesia (now Zimbabwe), Doris Lessing spent most of her adult life in London, with frequent visits to the U.S. for readings and book tours.
+Though she herself fiercely resisted all labels, several were attached to her, including social activist ("Movements get taken over by the hysterics," she once said), communist ("The whole thing turned out to be a dream"), feminist ("We don't seem to go in very much for self-criticism"), and mystic ("I'm so afraid of religion: its capacity for murder is terrifying").

-Lessing has published more than 40 books of fiction and nonfiction, including several science-fiction novels and two autobiographical volumes--Under My Skin (1994) and Walking in the Shade (1997).
+Lessing published more than 55 books of fiction, poetry, and nonfiction, including several science-fiction novels and two autobiographical volumes--Under My Skin (1994) and Walking in the Shade (1997).
 Still, she remains best known for The Golden Notebook (1962), considered by many to be a feminist masterpiece.
 In its citation, the Swedish Academy said that the novel "belongs to the handful of books that informed the 20th-century view of the male-female relationship.”
-Lessing herself has referred to The Golden Notebook as her "albatross."
+Lessing herself referred to The Golden Notebook as her "albatross."

-In a number of interviews conducted over the years, Lessing has commented on the indeterminate border between fact and fiction and on the forces that compel her to keep writing.
+In a number of interviews conducted over the years, Lessing commented on the indeterminate border between fact and fiction and on the forces that compelled her to keep writing.
 Here are a few of her thoughts on the writer's life and craft.

 Autobiography and MemoryAs you start to write at once the question begins to insist: Why do you remember this and not that?
 Why do you remember in every detail a whole week, month, more, of a long ago year, but then complete dark, a blank?
 How do you know that what you remember is more important than what you don't?